mhucka/zotero-hacks/README.md

-# Mike's bib hacks
+# Mike's Zotero hacks

-This is a random collection of things related to bibliography and reference management.
+This is a random collection of things related to bibliography and reference management

 ## Introduction

-This is my personal for keeping files that have no other obvious home, for various needs related to managing bibliographies, references, and suchlike.
+This is my personal for keeping files that have no other obvious home, for various needs related to Zotero, [CSL](https://citationstyles.org), managing bibliographies, references, and suchlike.

 ## Getting help